Nisanth2003/LearnMernThinkBoard/README.md

 ## 🟢 M — MongoDB

-- A database where we store our data.
+- A NoSQL database where we store our application data.

 ---